-Rowling had previously received great honors for her work such as an OBE for services to children’s literature; the Prince of Asturias Award for Concord; the Hans Christian Anderson Award; and the Legion d’Honneur.
+Rowling has previously received great honors for her work, such as an OBE for services to children’s literature, the Prince of Asturias Award for Concord, the Hans Christian Andersen Literature Award, and the Legion of Honor.

-You can check out some of the images from the event in our MuggleNet gallery.
+You can check out some of the images from the event in our gallery.